 Jan.
 7, 2021: Indians trade Francisco Lindor and Carlos Carrasco to Mets for Amed Rosario, Andrés Giménez, Josh Wolf and Isaiah Greene

 Lindor, a four-time All-Star and two-time Gold Glove Award winner, had one year remaining on his contract and had just turned 27 years old at the time.
 He received a share of votes for the American League Most Valuable Player Award each season from 2016-19 before having a bit of a down year in the abbreviated '20 season.
+The Mets ensured Lindor would be staying in Queens for a long time to come when they inked the shortstop to a 10-year, $341 million extension on the eve of Opening Day.

 Dec.
 28, 2020: Cubs trade Yu Darvish and Victor Caratini to Padres for Owen Caissie, Ismael Mena, Reginald Preciado, Yeison Santana and Zach Davies